Embedded Muse 90 Copyright 2003 TGG December 11, 2003

 SPARK relies on Ada’s idea of programming by contract, which separates the ability to describe a software interface (the contract) from its implementation (the code).
 This permits each to be compiled and analyzed separately.

-It specifically attempts to insure the program is correct as built, in contrast to modern Agile methods which stress cranking a lot of code fast and then making it work via testing.
+It specifically attempts to ensure the program is correct as built, in contrast to modern Agile methods which stress cranking a lot of code fast and then making it work via testing.
 Though Agility is appealing in some areas, I believe that, especially for safety critical system, focus on careful design and implementation beats a code-centric view hands down.

 SPARK mandates adding numerous instrumentation constructs to the code for the sake of analysis.
 An example from the book: